Protesters target D.C. diners, triggering backlash after heckling woman

 On Columbia Road, a young Black woman who was leading the protest explained the importance of engaging White people in the struggle for justice and encouraged White protesters to take the lead in confronting diners on 18th Street NW.

-Several diners at other tables went along, standing or raising their fists, until the crowd homed in Victor and her companion in front of Los Cuates, a Mexican restaurant.
+Several diners at other tables went along, standing or raising their fists, until the crowd homed in on Victor and her companion in front of Los Cuates, a Mexican restaurant.

-“I wasn’t actually frightened,” said Victor, who is also a semiprofessional photographer.
+“I wasn’t actually frightened,” Victor said.

 Victor said she was a supporter of the Black Lives Matter movement and had marched in previous demonstrations.
 But Victor said she also felt that it was wrong for hundreds of people to surround a small group of diners, approach them with their hands raised, and try to cow them into making a show of support.

 “It just felt overwhelming to have all of those people come at you.
-To have a crowd — with all that energy — demand that you do this thing, in the moment it didn’t feel right,” Victor said.
+To have a crowd — with all that energy — demand that you do this thing.
+In the moment it didn’t feel right,” Victor said.

 “They like to think because I raise my fist it means something or other.”